Governance for UFIT

 - Unit IT Advisory/Coordination/Governance Committees to address local issues and provide representation to the Topical IT Advisory Committees.

-- Six main Topical IT Advisory Committees: Education & Outreach, Research Computing, Administrative Systems, Web Services, IT Security and Shared IT Infrastructure.
+- Six main Topical IT Advisory Committees: Education & Outreach, Research Computing, Administrative Systems, Web Services, IT Security & Compliance and Shared Infrastructure.
 Each Topical IT Advisory Committee will provide representation to the IT Policy Council in such a manner that corresponding IT providers and IT users will be represented equally.

 - An IT Policy Council that assists and advises the UF CIO regarding tactical and technology issues and decisions, establishes and oversees UF-wide IT planning processes, and establishes and oversees UF-wide processes towards the development of reasonable and appropriate UF-wide policies, standards, major UF-wide strategic project and budget recommendations that are submitted to the President’s Cabinet.

-- The President's Cabinet that approves UF-wide policies and standards, strategic UF-wide projects and associated budget, which requires a UF-wide financial commitment.
+- The President’s Cabinet approves UF-wide policies and standards, strategic UF-wide projects and associated budget, which requires a UF-wide financial commitment.

 - The Office of the UF CIO.